cdapio/coopr/docs/docs/source/overview/glossary.rst

 .. glossary::

     Administrator
-        An administrator of Cask Coopr defines the various configuration elements for creating clusters in Cask Coopr.
+        An administrator of Coopr defines the various configuration elements for creating clusters in Coopr.
         These include settings such as the provider to host the cluster, the hardware configuration of the nodes, the base disk image of nodes, the software services installed on the cluster, and the duration of lease on the clusters.
 These settings are all tied together via templates that can be used by Coopr